+This article compared Proxmox vs. Hyper-V to determine the best hypervisor you can use.
 While both, Proxmox and Hyper-V are great, I find Proxmox to make more sense for home users.
 From an enterprise perspective, you’ll know quickly if Hyper-V will be an option, as your underlying OS infrastructure must be Windows-based in order to use Hyper-V.

 If you are in an enterprise environment and you’re not currently using Windows-based servers/devices, I wouldn’t go out of my way to use Hyper-V. It would be better to consider Proxmox in that scenario, or something like ESXi as well.